ginaghouri/Skills_Portfolio/Skills Portfolio.md

 Their daughter Ada Lovelace was the first programmer

 - 👋 Welcome to my Visionary Github Portfolio!
-- 👀 My main interest is in full stack innovation, creative coding and sustainable solutions to problem-solving.
+- 👀 My main interests are in full stack innovation, creative coding and sustainable solutions to problem-solving.
 - 🌱 Trained by CFG in software engineering and web development.
 - 🌈Current Skills:
 *Front-End:Javascript,HTML,CSS